Colombian Street Food

 7. Getatina De Pata De Res: One of our Sunday morning finds at the Bogota Ciclovia.
 This cart offered up a gelatinous bone marrow fluff.
 It was like eating a microwaved marshmallow, but it had a vanilla extract flavor.

-8. Torcha: One of our Sunday morning finds at the Bogota Ciclovia.
+8. Torcha: Another of our Sunday morning finds at the Bogota Ciclovia.
 This guy was walking around with a tank full of foam.
 The strange part about it was that it tasted like wine.

 9. Street Pizza: On many corners you can find a cheap pick-me-up snack.
 We indulged a few times in slices of pizza, including one that had corn, cilantro and pork.
 The pizza in Colombia usually had a thin crust and was made with fresh, local ingredients.